philipschall/rqtreemesh/README.md

  ```python
  path: str
  ```
- > Path to input raster heightmap in geoTIFF format of which the number of rows (and equally the number of columns) is a power of two.
+ > Path to input raster heightmap in geoTIFF format with dimesnsions a power of two.
+E.g. 1024 x 2048.
+Maximum size is 32768 x 32768.
 The geolocation and spatial resolution of the heightmap will be obtained from the appropriate tags in the geoTIFF.
 ***
 To generate a mesh, use the `generate_mesh` method.
 ```python